BFRO STORE

 BFRO organizers bring participants to areas where they will have encounters with Bigfoots at night.
 The odds of success depend on their selection of locations, among other things.
 Selecting the best locations depends upon sighting/encounter information -- the more, the better -- so the BFRO selects organizers who have the most information in a given state, and who have experience organizing trips there.

-The leaves will be falling from the trees at this time of year also, making the ground cover very crunchy so it will be easier to hear animal movement in the woods from a distance.
+Leaves will be falling from the trees at this time of year also, making the ground cover very crunchy.
+That will make it easier to hear animal movement in the woods from a distance, so listening devices are encouraged, like hunter headphones by Sordin in Sweden.

 ______________________________________